-AUTHORS: Jovana Hajduković Maja Raičević
+AUTHORS Jovana Hajduković Maja Raičević

-EDITOR: Tea Gorjanc-Prelević
+EDITOR Tea Gorjanc-Prelević

-Translation Ana Tonić
+TRANSLATION Ana Tonić

-This report was produced with the financial assistance of the European Union and the German Embassy in Podgorica.
-Contents of the report are the sole responsibility of Human Rights Action and in no way reflect the views of donors.
+This publication has been produced with the financial assistance of the European Union and the Embassy of the Federal Republic of Germany in Podgorica.
+Contents of this document are the sole responsibility of Human Rights Action and in no way reflect the opinions of donors.